prebid/prebid.github.io/dev-docs/bidders/criteo.md

 See [Sending Asset Placeholders]({{site.baseurl}}/dev-docs/show-native-ads.html#sending-asset-placeholders).

 {: .alert.alert-warning :}
-Prebid-Server activation requires setup and approval before beginning.
+Prebid-Server support is on alpha test and is currently a non-finished product.
+Activation requires setup and approval before beginning.
 Please reach out to your account manager or publishers@criteo.com for more details.

 ### Disclosure